The best majors for med school are science and humanities degrees that include the prerequisite classes needed for admissions.

 Many students decide to focus on legal issues related to healthcare, which is a fantastic foundation for any doctor-to-be.
 This degree leads students down various well-paid health care career paths.
 So, it is versatile if they choose a practice route other than their initial medical school aspirations.

-Prerequisite Coursework for Med School
+Majors for Med School Prerequisite Coursework

 It is rare to find a specific pre-med undergraduate major.
 So, a good rule of thumb is to fit the traditional med school prerequisites you need to attend medical school into a major that interests you.
 The prerequisite courses essential to have under your belt often include physics, organic chemistry, biochemistry, general biology, anatomy and physiology, English, calculus, and statistics.